ansys/pyaedt-examples/examples/03-high_frequency/layout/power_integrity/index.rst

 Power integrity
 ~~~~~~~~~~~~~~~

-These examples use PyAEDT to show power integrity examples
+These examples use PyAEDT to show power integrity examples.

 .. nbgallery::